Super-futures/animal-spirits/README.md

 ## Known limitations and v3 directions

-**Scalar attention (current):** A enters E as a scalar (RMS of four clusters).
+**Scalar attention (current):** A enters E as a scalar (RMS of four cluster terms).
 The compositional structure of the affect field does not enter coupling computation.
-Expressive divergence (expr. div.) partially exposes this tension.
+Expressive divergence partially exposes this tension.

-**v3 direction — vectorised attention:** A enters E as a 2D vector (valence × accumulation), with the four clusters as named quadrants.
-Each cluster carries its own coupling signature to the market field.
+**v3 — vectorised attention:** A enters E as a 2D vector (valence × accumulation), with the four clusters as named quadrants.
+Each cluster carries its own coupling signature to the material field.
 Requires Google Trends Alpha or a richer sentiment pipeline via institutional credentials.

 **Symmetric synchrony (current):** C_sync is symmetric co-movement.
 It does not distinguish which field is driving which.

-**v3 direction — directional coupling:** Granger causality or lagged regression over longer windows.
+**v3 — directional coupling:** Granger causality or lagged regression over longer windows.

 **Scalar E (current):** Distinct expressive configurations can produce identical E values.
-Expressive divergence (expr. div.) partially exposes this.
+Expressive divergence partially exposes this.

-**v3 direction — vectorised E:** E as a 2D or 3D vector preserving internal structure through to coupling computation.
+**v3 — vectorised E:** E as a 2D or 3D vector preserving internal structure through to coupling computation.
 Regime dynamics become cluster-aware.

+**Static attractor coordinates (current):** Attractor positions are configured constants.
+They do not adapt to regional variation in baseline coupling.

+**v3 — region-specific attractors:** Each region's attractor positions calibrated from its own historical distribution.

 ---